hsynercn/pluralsight-js-path/2_javascript_syntax_and_operators.md

 Copy a String to an Array Using Spread

-Convert string to array by spread operator
+Convert string to array by spread operator.
 ```js
 function stringToArray() {
     return [..."test"]